help-me-mom/ng-mocks/README.md

 #### getSourceOfMock

-This function returns an origin of the mock copy.
+This function returns the origin of a mock class.

 - `getSourceOfMock( MockClass )` - returns the source class of `MockClass`